 What Is A Blade Golf Club?

 They’re much thinner than modern irons and they’re a lot tougher to hit because the sweet spot is so small.
-The only people who should use these would be pro golfers on tour.
+The only people who should use these would be pro golfers on tour (or in your wedges).

 A blade iron will also be easier to shape the ball around.
 You’ll be able to draw or fade the ball much easier compared to a cavity back.
 You’ll also be able to control the trajectory better and that’s what most professionals would want.

 An example of a classic blade iron would be the Hogan Apex or Willson Staff Blades.
 They’re much thinner than a cavity back and there’s not as much metal on the bottom compared to a muscle back.

 A muscle back iron has a more traditional look to it and is commonly referred to as a forged club.
 The top of the club is quite narrow but the base is thicker, which will increase forgiveness and launch the ball higher.
 These irons are more commonly used by low handicap golfers.